linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 # EXAMPLE 3-10 Calculation of the Expected Rate of Return,  $E(r_s)$ , on a Stock with Constant Growth in Dividends

 You are evaluating Bank of America (BOA) stock.
-The stock paid a dividend at the end of last year of  $4.80.
+The stock paid a dividend at the end of last year of  \$4.80.
 Dividends have grown at a constant rate of 1.75 percent per year over the last 15 years, and this constant growth rate is expected to continue into the future.
-The stock is currently selling at a price of$ 52 per share.
+The stock is currently selling at a price of\$ 52 per share.
 The expected rate of return on BOA stock is calculated as follows:

 $$
 E \left(r _ {s}\right) = \frac {4 .
 8 0 (1 + 0 .
 0 1 7 5)}{5 2} + 0.
 0 1 7 5 = 1 1.
 1 4